 You may want a straight edge to help lay out your design and a pencil for marking it.

 Steps to Making a Christmas Pallet Tree

-We chose a pallet that had even spacing, ignore the board to the left, we just removed that one to make a trunk for our tree.
+We chose a pallet that had boards that were evenly spaced.
+Go ahead and ignore that board on the far left, we just removed that one and used it to make the trunk of our tree.